microsoft/OpenAPI.NET/README.md

 ![Category overview screenshot](docs/images/oainet.png "Microsoft + OpenAPI = Love")

 # OpenAPI.NET [Preview]
 [ Disclaimer: This repository is in a preview state.
-Expect to see some iterating as we working towards the final release candidate slated for early 2018. ]
+Expect to see some iterating as we working towards the final release candidate slated for early 2018.
+Feedback is welcome! ]

 The **OpenAPI.NET** SDK contains a useful object model for OpenAPI documents in .NET along with common serializers to extract raw OAI JSON and YAML documents from the model.